How to Plan A White Rim Trail Self-Supported Bikepacking Adventure

 White Rim Trail Permits

 Getting an overnight White Rim Trail permit can be very competitive.
-There are 19 campsites (20 if you include the remote Taylor campsite that isn’t really an option for bikepacking).
+There are 19 campsites (20 if you include the remote Taylor campsite which isn’t really an option for bikepacking).
 Each campsite can accommodate 15 people and 3 vehicles per day.
-(Day-use permits are also granted for 50 vehicles and 50 mountain bikers, but biking the White Rim in a day is intense, to say the least).
-Permits are REQUIRED for day and overnight use for both bikes and vehicles and they get snatched up quickly, so mark the dates below on your calendar.

 Permit Seasons